django/deps/draft/0010-new-governance.rst

-   score SHALL be tallied from the votes cast, and the outcome SHALL be as follows: a score of 3 or greater produces an outcome of Accept; a score less than 3 but greater than or equal to zero produces an outcome of Decline; a score of less than zero produces an outcome of Veto.
+   score SHALL be tallied from the votes cast, and the outcome SHALL be as follows: a score of 3 or greater produces an outcome of Accept; a score less than 3 but greater than or equal to zero produces an outcome of No Action; a score of less than zero produces an outcome of Veto.

 Votes of the Technical Board on matters within the scope of its powers